Essential Info for Backpacking California

 California has 2 major airports, LAX (Los Angeles) and San Francisco and these serve daily inbound and outbound flights to and from pretty much everywhere in the world.
 Because of the sheer volume of flights, you can pick up some real bargains if you are flexible about when you can travel and don’t mind the occasional grueling stopover.
 I recommend using Skyscanner or Clear Trip to scour flights; it certainly worked for me as I found a direct flight from Manchester to LAX for £200.

-There are numerous other airports in California mainly running domestic flights.
+There are numerous other airports in California (ranging from small to medium in size) mainly running domestic flights.
 However, another international option you may wish to consider is flying into San Diego.
 BA and American Airlines are now using the airport which is fast becoming a major international hub.
 San Diego is also situated right at the southernmost point of California (bordering Mexico) so it’s perhaps the perfect place to begin your trip before heading North up the coast.

-However, obtaining the ESTA does not guarantee your entry and there are a growing number of cases of travelers been turned around.
-Surprisingly. this is nothing to do with the controversial Presidency of Donny Trump but rather, is a response to the growing number of backpackers entering the state to take “trimming” jobs on California’s cannabis plantations.
+However, obtaining the ESTA does not necessarily guarantee your entry and there are a growing number of cases of travelers been turned around at immigration and put onto planes home.
+Perhaps surprisingly, this is nothing to do with the controversial Presidency of Donny Trump but rather, is a response to the growing number of backpackers entering the state to take “trimming” jobs on California’s cannabis plantations.

-Public transport in the US is frankly, patchy.
+The US is the land of the automobile and therefore, public transport in the most advanced nation on earth, is frankly very patchy.
 Major cities are very well serviced by metro, bus, and train, but once you get out of them, its become pretty damn difficult to get around.
 Visiting National Parks and smaller towns can prove near impossible unless you are willing to be patient and use some ingenuity.